Prerequisites: Enrolling students affirm that they are at least 18 years of age and have a high school diploma or equivalent.

 Limited English Speakers: If English is not the student's primary language, and the student is unable to understand the terms and conditions of the enrollment agreement, the student shall have the right to obtain a clear explanation of the terms and conditions and all cancellation and refund policies in his or her primary language.

-All instruction takes place at: International Sports Sciences Association, 1015 Mark Ave, Carpinteria, CA 93013.
+All instruction is 100% online distance education and takes place at: International Sports Sciences Association, 1015 Mark Ave, Carpinteria, CA 93013.

 Service: ISSA agrees to provide current, accredited, distance education content and instruction, as well as reasonable educational and student services including, but not limited to: course registration, assessment, maintenance of student records, and transcripts.
 Instruction is provided online through www.issatrainer.com.